emina/rosette/README.md

 [![Build Status](https://travis-ci.org/emina/rosette.svg?branch=master)](https://travis-ci.org/emina/rosette)

-This repository includes the source code for the Rosette solver-aided host language, as well as several example solver-aided DSLs.
+[Rosette](http://emina.github.io/rosette/) is a solver-aided programming language that extends [Racket](http://racket-lang.org) with language constructs for program synthesis, verification, and more.
+This repository includes the source code for Rosette, as well as several example solver-aided DSLs.

 ## Installing Rosette